0xdefaceme/whitepaper/README.md

 ## Incentives

-Earlier in this paper, we made the claim that 0xdeface transforms attacking smart contracts from a zero-sum game to a positive-sum game.
+Earlier in this paper, we made the claim that 0xdeface transforms attacking smart contracts from a negative-sum game to a positive-sum game.
 As there are too many considerable human factors involved in the decision to maliciously drain a contract's funds, it would not make sense to outline a mathematical model of the problem here.
 Instead, this section makes an argument for why attackers and contract owners should use the 0xdeface protocol and why this transforms attacking contracts to a positive-sum game.
 We'll start by making the case for why contract owners should implement the exploitable EIP standard.

-Firstly, by implementing the exploitable EIP standard, contract owners now have the option to now dynamically set bounties on a main net contract.
+By implementing the exploitable EIP standard, contract owners now have the option to now dynamically set bounties on a main net contract.
 While there is of course a cost involved in offering this bounty to attackers, it comes with several benefits: (1) It can be grown dynamically with the size of the contract's balance.
-(2) A vulnerability may not be the worst-case scenario for the contract owner's business anymore (3) Shutting down and redeploying contracts becomes a canonical process.
-(4) Vulnerabilities will be disclosed directly and only to the contract owner instead of potentially being sold on secondary markets.
+(2) A vulnerability may not be the worst-case scenario for the contract owner's business anymore.
+(3) Shutting down and redeploying contracts becomes a canonical process.
+(4) Vulnerabilities are disclosed directly to the contract owner and do not end up on secondary markets instead.
 (5) And investors and community are reassured that they're funds are insured.
 In case of a shut down, they'll likely not become angry or hesitant to invest.

 Secondly, attacking smart contracts becomes an attractive occupation.
-(1) An attacker doesn't have to commit a potential crime anymore.
-Note that the 0xdeface protocol is consensual as only contracts implementing the exploitable EIP standard can be attacked.
+(1) An attacker doesn't have to commit a potential crime anymore [footnote 7].
 (2) The attacker doesn't have to worry about public exposure, as they're not stealing the money of investors anymore.
 In fact, the protocol allows for a "Proof of Attacking".
-It gives the attacker the possibility to increase their credibility within the community by publicizing attacks.
-In turn, this will foster an agile hacker community with quickly evolving best practices.
+It gives the attacker the possibility to increase their credibility within the community by being able to prove that they're the attacker.
+We believe, this will foster an agile hacker community with quickly evolving best practices.
 (3) Most importantly, however, the attacker's scavenged funds are not in danger of being blacklisted anymore.
 As they were acquired legally, they can be e.g. exchanged for fiat to pay for living